plausible/docs/docs/plausible-analytics-reviews.md

 * [Featured in the Tech Radar by ThoughtWorks: "An opinionated guide to technology frontiers"](https://www.thoughtworks.com/radar/techniques/privacy-focused-web-analytics)

-* [We recommend Plausible because it's privacy-focused, provides more reliable data compared to Google Analytics, and it's extremely lightweight, so it doesn't harm your site performance](https://ghost.org/blog/subscription-business-metrics/) by David Ramos of Ghost
+* ["We recommend Plausible because it's privacy-focused, provides more reliable data compared to Google Analytics, and it's extremely lightweight, so it doesn't harm your site performance"](https://ghost.org/blog/subscription-business-metrics/) by David Ramos of Ghost

 * [Migrating all analytics to Plausible across your websites](https://gingeleski.com/plausible-analytics/) by Randy Gingeleski, a senior staff security engineer for HBO Max